-2. Set a Timetable
+2. Set a Timetable to Provide Balance

-Time Management is vital to succeeding in balancing your life.
-Once you have written down your goals, create a 24hour timetable broken down into half hourly increments.
+Time management is vital to succeeding in balancing your life.
+Once you have written down your goals, create a 24-hour timetable broken down into half hourly increments.
 You can either increase or decrease the increments as you go along, but this will give you a platform to start with.
 Map out your day the way it is now.
 For example, 6.30 wake, shower and change; 7.00 breakfast; 7.30 out the door.

-When you have broken your day down, try and identify pockets of time that can be used in areas that have been defined in your goal setting – like helping with your children’s homework, spending time with your spouse, time out by yourself etc. This may seem tedious, but you would be surprised at how much time you will find to work on your goals, and start creating and living the balanced life you desire.
+When you have broken your day down, try and identify pockets of time that can be used in areas that have been defined in your goal setting – like helping with your children’s homework, spending time with your spouse, time out by yourself (hello self care!) etc. This may seem tedious, but you would be surprised at how much time you will find to work on your goals, and start creating and living the balanced life you desire.